Electricity Laws and Incentives in Illinois

 The Illinois Environmental Protection Agency (IEPA) administers the Driving a Cleaner Illinois program for diesel emission reduction projects.
 Projects are funded by Illinois’ portion of the Volkswagen Environmental Mitigation Trust, the U.S. Environmental Protection Agency’s Diesel Emission Reduction Act (DERA) Program, and the U.S. Department of Transportation Federal Highway Administration’s Congestion Mitigation and Air Quality Improvement (CMAQ) Program.
 For more information, including funding availability, see the IEPA Driving a Cleaner Illinois website.

-The Illinois Environmental Protection Agency (IEPA) offers grants to public and private entities for the installation and maintenance of publicly available Level 2 and direct current fast charging (DCFC) stations.
+The Illinois Environmental Protection Agency (IEPA) offers grants to public and private entities for the installation and maintenance of publicly available Level 2 and direct current (DC) fast chargers.
 Rebate awards may cover up to 80% of the eligible project costs.
-Additional rebates are available for EV charging stations deployed in underserved and environmental justice communities.
+Additional rebates are available for EV chargers deployed in underserved and environmental justice communities.
 For more information, see the IEPA Climate and Equitable Jobs Act website.

 Electric Vehicle (EV) Rebates